Coffee Basics: How Coffee is Made?

 The coffee tree, originally from Africa, has two harvest seasons in one year depending on the latitude.
 The coffee cherry comes with two seeds, which are what you know as the roasted beans.

-Coffee species like arabica and canephora are the most common, with arabica being more sensitive to high elevations but producing a better quality cup.
+Coffee species like arabica and canephora are the most common, with arabica being more sensitive to high elevations but producing a better quality coffee cup.

 How to process coffee cherries